Hardware Trojans from Invisible Inversions: On the Trojanizability of Standard Cell Libraries

 \section{Trojanizability Assessment}

 In this section, we systematically evaluate \emph{Trojanizability} across four technology nodes.
-We begin by revisiting the baseline detection approach applied to the dataset, before presenting our comprehensive methodology for assessing cell-library Trojanizability.
+We begin by revisiting the baseline detection approach applied to the dataset, before presenting our comprehensive methodology\footnote{The theoretical foundations are outlined in Appendix~\ref{app:theo}.} for assessing cell-library Trojanizability.
 Finally, we characterize the results across all four technology nodes, revealing clear patterns in how susceptibility to stealthy cell substitution varies with library and feature size.